PFTrack Documentation Node Reference

 Clicking the Start Tracking button will start the tracking process.

-After trackers have been generated, their image motion and tracking length are presented in the Motion and Coverage graphs respectively.
+After trackers have been generated, their image motion and tracking length are presented in the Tracker Motion and Tracker Length graphs respectively.
 Further information about these tools is available below.

 Trackers can also be selected in the Cinema window by clicking with the left mouse button.
 Multiple trackers can be selected by holding the Ctrl key whilst clicking.